-The rest of the paper includes the following sections.
+The rest of the article includes the following sections.
 Section 2 presents the model and basic assumptions.
-In section 3, we present our identification results.
+In Section 3, we present our identification results.
 Section 4 describes estimation methods and testing procedures.
 Section 5 presents our Monte Carlo experiments.
-The empirical application is described in section 6.
-We summarize and conclude in section 7.
+The empirical application is described in Section 6.
+We summarize and conclude in Section 7.